 “Kids don’t think about what is logical, practical or even doable.
 They just let their imaginations rip…Let your heart and desires guide your vision.”

-The following behaviours and attitudes indicate that you are stuck in a rut:
+The following behaviors and attitudes indicate that you are stuck in a rut:

 - Waking up and going to work doesn’t excite you.